sandeep-kumar-7562/data_yatra_courses/python/python_chapter_4_python_comments.md

 ## 💡 What Are Comments in Python?
 Comments are lines in Python code that are not executed.
 They are used to explain the code and make it more readable.
 Python ignores comments during execution.

----

 ## 🧠 Why Use Comments?
-- To explain code logic
+- To explain code logic.
-- To make the code more readable
+- To make the code more readable.
-- To temporarily disable code
+- To temporarily disable code.

 ---